-and
+and k =

-$$k = \frac{\sigma^2{(TREAT_i + COMP)} - \mu{(TREAT_i + COMP)}}{\mu^2{(TREAT_i + COMP)}}$$
+$$\frac{\sigma^{2}(TREAT{i} + COMP) - \mu(TREAT{i} + COMP)}{\mu^{2}(TREAT{i} + COMP)}$$

 (4)

+T equals the number of years in the before period.
 The value k (Eq 4) expresses the overdispersion factor.
 This value is specific for the negative binomial distribution and reflects the amount in which the data are more spread than it would be the case in a Poisson-distribution.
-The value k must be positive and is calculated from the data itself. k-values were derived for each location separately, using all available accident data.
+The value k must be positive and is calculated from the data itself. kvalues were derived for each location separately, using all available accident data.
 However, when analysing the accidents involving fatal or serious injuries, the k-value appeared to be close to zero or even turned sometimes out to be negative.
-In the former case, this could reveal a problem of erroneous pure Poisson characteristics due to the small size of the sample and the low sample mean (12).
+In the former case, this could reveal a problem of erroneous pure Poisson characteristics due to the small size of the sample and the low sample mean [14].
 In the latter case this is even contradictory to the basic assumption of the negative-binomial distribution of accidents (variance larger than the mean).
-As the use of a different value for k might lead to different results and an unreliably estimated overdispersion parameter could significantly undermine estimates (12), we used two scenarios when considering accidents involving fatalities or serious injuries.
+As the use of a different value for k might lead to different results and an unreliably estimated overdispersion parameter could significantly undermine estimates [14], we used two scenarios when considering accidents involving fatalities or serious injuries.
 In the first scenario the same value for k was used for accidents involving fatalities or serious injuries as for all accidents.
-In the second scenario k was derived from the data itself (which was possible for all locations inside built-up areas and not possible for any of the locations outside built-up areas) or an extremely small, but positive fixed value for k was used (k=10-10) (in the case of the locations outside built-up areas).
+In the second scenario k was derived from the data itself (which was possible for all locations inside built-up areas and not possible for any of the locations outside built-up areas) or an extremely small, but positive fixed value for k was used $(k=10^{-10})$ (in the case of the locations outside built-up areas).

 The value w (Eq 3) reflects the weighting of the group in comparison to the weighting of the location itself when estimating the number of accidents on the observed location before construction of the roundabout.
-The higher the overdispersion factor k, the lower the weighting of the group and the more information is attributed to the count data of the observed location itself.